rustwasm/book/src/game-of-life/implementing.md

 With that, the Rust half of our Game of Life implementation is complete!

-Recompile it to WebAssembly by running `wasm-pack init` within the `wasm-game-of-life` directory.
+Recompile it to WebAssembly by running `wasm-pack build` within the `wasm-game-of-life` directory.

 ## Rendering with JavaScript